 Ultimately, the whales need to be able to decide whether they want to interact with you.

-Oceanic humpback whales are migratory.
-They move from their summer feeding grounds in Antarctica to their winter breeding grounds in the Pacific Islands (including Tonga) every year.
+Oceanic humpback whales are migratory, moving from their summer feeding grounds in Antarctica to their winter breeding grounds in the Pacific Islands (including Tonga) every year.

-That means they’re not in Tonga all year round, so you need to pick your dates carefully.
+Since they’re not in Tonga all year round, you need to pick your dates carefully.
 Otherwise, you might find that you’re not swimming with whales at all!

 The whales usually start to arrive in Tonga in June and remain until October, with August and September thought to be the best months for seeing and swimming with the whales.